gordtulloch/mlCloudDetect/README.md

     * Allskycam.txt file removed
     * End user configurable output formerly roofStatus.txt

-0.9.0   Initial release - added parameters to enable use in Windows
+0.9.0   Initial release
+* Parameters to enable use in Windows
+* Creates files with roofStatus.txt for whether the roof should be open or not
+* allskycam.txt for text to include in allskycam displays
+* cloudHistory.txt for cloud history